 Nestled in the rolling foothills of the Maluti mountains in the north-eastern Free State, the Golden Gate Highlands National Park is the province's prime tourist attraction.
 The park derives its name from the brilliant shades of gold cast by the sun on the spectacular sandstone cliffs, especially the imposing Brandwag rock, which keeps vigil over the park.

-The national road, which is the artery between Gauteng and the Western and Eastern Cape, passes through the middle of the Free State.

-The annual Mangaung African Cultural Festival, popularly called Macufe, is now being hosted in partnership with the Tourism Authority and the Performing Arts Centre of the Free State.
-It is expected to develop into a true global arts and cultural pilgrimage.
+The N1, which is the artery between Gauteng and the Western and Eastern Cape, passes through the middle of the Free State.
+The annual Mangaung African Cultural Festival, popularly called Macufe, is hosted in partnership with the Tourism Authority and the Performing Arts Centre of the Free State.

-The Free State houses more than 2,9 million people on about 129 480 km2 of land (Mid-Year Population Estimates, 2007).
+The Free State houses more than 2,7 million people on about 129 480 km2 of land (Community Survey, 2007).
 The main languages spoken are Sesotho and Afrikaans.
-Some 16% of the population aged 20 years or older have no schooling (Census 2001).

-According to the Labour Force Survey of March 2007, the official unemployment rate is 26,4%.
+According to the Labour Force

+Survey released in March 2008, the official unemployment rate is 24,3%.